-^{}One release in FY2018 had their record expunged and is no longer considered an SR release.
+^{} One release in FY2018 had their record expunged and is no longer considered an SR release.

-^{}Escapes from jail were removed because they are not true releases.
-This resulted in a reduction of releases by four in FY2019, one in FY2020, and three in FY2021. ‡ SR COVID early releases, released per House Bill 29 and House Bill 30, are included in the number of releases for FY2020 and FY2021.
+^{} Escapes from jail were removed because they are not true releases.
+This resulted in a reduction of releases by four in FY2019, one in FY2020, and three in FY2021.

+[‡] SR COVID early releases, released per House Bill 29 and House Bill 30, are included in the number of releases for FY2020 and FY2021.

-[†] The decrease in releases for FY2021 and FY2022 is likely a result of court closures and operating at limited capacities during the COVID-19 pandemic and the COVID Early Release Authorization (releases during April 2020-June 2021) that allowed for inmated within one year of release to be released early.
+[†] The large decrease in releases for FY2022 is likely a result of court closures and operating at limited capacities during the COVID-19 pandemic.